 What is the primary source of communication

 Most of the communication is over text messages, if not text messages than Snapchat.
-About 10% of the time Facebook and Google chat were referenced.
+About 10%!o(MISSING)f the time Facebook and Google chat were referenced.
 There was no mention of Twitter direct messages.
 I find myself using each platform based on who I'm communicated with.
-80% of the room had parents on Facebook, and did not choose Facebook at a message system because they found it annoying or not relevant.
+80%!o(MISSING)f the room had parents on Facebook, and did not choose Facebook at a message system because they found it annoying or not relevant.
 Instagram was only used for viewing images, not leaving comments.
 Many of them said they used instragram because it was painless to scroll and like, but they were not communicating over it (commenting).

 How would you contact someone famous

 Twitter was the unanimous choice, but ironically the majority of the group does not use Twitter.
 Then they came to the consensus that the famous person would just have someone replying for them.
 If you watch Paris Hilton tweet, this is not the case for her lol.

 I shared an experience I had with a tweet from the past friday that went "micro-viral", in the end if had just under 100 interactions.
 It basically made my phone battery die and added 40 or so followers to my twitter account.
 I had not expected this tweet to pick up, it was accident viral.
 It was discussed that forced marketing material will not go viral, but rather an induced viral using network and connections is very possible.
 I'd like to explore the topic more.